 Not available to buy through our store.

-Below are the strongest indications of Digitoxinum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Digitoxinum in traditional homeopathic usage, not approved by the FDA.

 Authority.
 Proving by Dr. Kopfe with one dose of 2 milligrammes at 10 A.M., Archiv f.
 Exp.
 Path. und Pharm., 3, 275.